jakobjassmann/coastalphenology/corrections.md

 ### Summary

-- We ruesed the sea-ice data extraction code developed for Assmann et al. 2019.
-Global Change Biology for a recent project.
+- We recently used the sea-ice data extraction code developed for Assmann et al. 2019.
+Global Change Biology for another project.
-- During the transfer of the code to different sites we spotted a small indexing error in the extractions scripts for the published manuscript.
+- During the transfer of the code to the new project we spotted a small indexing error in the extractions scripts used in the published manuscript.
-- We re-extracted the data for Assmann et al. 2019 with the error resolved, reran the analysis and found no noticeable impact on the findings presented and conclusions drawn in the original manuscript.
+- We resolved the error, re-extracted the data and re-ran the analysis for Assmann et al. 2019.
+- We no noticeable impact on the findings and conclusions presented in the original manuscript.

 ---